AvatarMAV: Fast 3D Head Avatar Reconstruction Using Motion-Aware Neural Voxels: Ablation Study

-Compared to previous methods, we introduce two major contributions in the representation for NeRF-based head avatar: decoupling expression motion from canonical appearance; modeling the expression motion by motion-aware neural voxels representation.
+To accelerate training, our idea consists of two key points in improving the representation of NeRF-based head avatar: decoupling expression motion from canonical appearance; modeling the expression motion by motion-aware neural voxels representation.
 In the following, we ablate these two components.

-\textbf{Without Decoupling.} This baseline no longer decouples expression motion and canonical appearance, but directly uses weighted concatenation of multiple voxel grid bases to represent the whole dynamic head avatar.
+\textbf{Without Decoupling.} This baseline no longer decouples expression motion and canonical appearance.
 Given $N$ dimension expression coefficients, we also establish $N$ corresponding voxel grids basis but the weighted concatenation of the voxel grids directly represent the final expressive head avatar.
 A 2-layer percepron is followed to predict the color and the density values.
-In our expriments, we set the resolution of the voxel grid bases as $64^{3}$, which is equal to resolution of the appearance voxel grid in our method.
+In our expriments, we set the resolution of the voxel grid basis as $64^{3}$, which is equal to resolution of the appearance voxel grid in our full method.

 \textbf{MLP Deformation.} In this baseline, we directly use a MLP to implicitly model the expression motion.
 Specifically, for a query point, we feed the coordinate concatenated with the expression coefficients in to a MLP with positional encoding to obtain the offset.
 In our expriments, we use a 4-layer percepron with 128 neurons for each hidden layer.
 For the canonical appearance, we still use a neural voxel grid with a 2-layer percepron.